MYAzrak/VehicleYearPricePrediction/README.md

 ## Project Overview

 This project explores statistical and machine learning techniques to predict vehicle prices and classify manufacturing year ranges using a dataset of [Australian vehicle listings](https://www.kaggle.com/datasets/nelgiriyewithana/australian-vehicle-prices).
 It applies exploratory data analysis (EDA), inferential statistics, and predictive modeling to uncover insights and build robust models.
+For detailed technical information, refer to the accompanying `Project's Report.pdf`.

 ## Key Achievements